eliekawerk/udacity/Self-Driving Car Engineer Nanodegree/AdvancedLaneLines-P4/README.md

 #### Distortion Correction

 The code for this step is contained in [camera_calibrator.py](https://github.com/srikanthpagadala/udacity/blob/master/Self-Driving%20Car%20Engineer%20Nanodegree/AdvancedLaneLines-P4/source_code/camera_calibrator.py).
-Camera images are calibrated in the function `calibrate_camera()` using provided chessboard images.
-Then frames from the car videos are corrected by applying the calculated distortion matrix in `undistort()` function.
+Camera images are calibrated in the function `calibrate_camera()` (lines 77 through 111) using provided chessboard images.
+Then frames from the car videos are corrected by applying the calculated distortion matrix in `undistort()` (lines 32 through 36) function.

 ![distortion_corrected](output_images/distortion_corrected.png)

 #### Lane Mask Generation

-The code for this step is contained in [mask_generator.py](https://github.com/srikanthpagadala/udacity/blob/master/Self-Driving%20Car%20Engineer%20Nanodegree/AdvancedLaneLines-P4/source_code/mask_generator.py)
+The code for Lane Mask Generation is contained in [mask_generator.py](https://github.com/srikanthpagadala/udacity/blob/master/Self-Driving%20Car%20Engineer%20Nanodegree/AdvancedLaneLines-P4/source_code/mask_generator.py).
+It combines various techniques like sobel operations, color transforms, gradients, color extraction and noise reduction to generate an image mask that can later be used to extract lane pixels from a given video frame.
+Through a lot of trial and error, various thresholds are chosen. `generate_lane_mask()` function in lines 113 through 147 is the entry point.
+It makes use of other helper functions in the same file to generate the combined mask image.

 ![combined_mask](output_images/combined_mask.png)